ROYJohan08/RJI-HackTools/README.md

 # X.x.
 Install the VPN shortcut.

-- Start by create the VPN profile directory.
-  - `mkdir -p ~/.ovpnconfig`
+- Start by create the VPN profile directory : `mkdir -p ~/.ovpnconfig`
 - Insert your ".ovpn" files in there.
 - Insert in ".zshrc" :
 ```